 The CPSC is responsible for enforcing other federal consumer protection statutes as well, including the Federal Hazardous Substances Act, the Child Safety Protection Act, and the Labeling of Hazardous Materials Act.

 The CPSC maintains a website, first launched in 2011, where consumers can report defective products.
 Shortly after the site’s launch, a company sued to prevent the site from publishing what it called a “materially inaccurate” report that linked its product to the death of an infant.
 It also sought to remain anonymous during the course of the case, claiming that attaching its name to the lawsuit would cause as much damage as the report it sought to suppress.
-A federal appeals court ruled in April 2014 that the company cannot litigate anonymously, holding that the public and the press have a right to information about the case.
+A federal appeals court ruled in April 2014 that the company could not litigate anonymously, holding that the public and the press have a right to such information.
 Company Doe v.
 Public Citizen, et al., 749 F.3d 246 (4th Cir.
 2014).

 A product recall is a request to return a product, usually after the discovery of a defect or other safety issue.
 Companies may issue a recall voluntarily based on their own or the government’s investigation as a means of avoiding liability for injuries caused by the product.
 The government may also order a company to issue a recall.
 The company must replace the dangerous or defective product for any consumer who returns it, or must make some comparable form of compensation.